SFe-Team-was-taken/SFeReferenceImplementation/ProgressReport.md

     - This isn't done immediately
 - [ ] 5.7.4 8-bit samples: Not started
     - Not done immediately
-- [ ] 5.8.2 Bank select LSB: Not started
+- [ ] 5.8.2 Bank select LSB: 50% complete
+    - Bank select LSB works properly with all files.
+    - In the preset selection popup, bank selects are properly separated.
+    - The code still uses a unified bank value and the values need to be separated.
+    - Base preset fallback does not yet work properly for LSB values.
+    - In the channel list, the bank value is still unified.
+    - This is a reference implementation and should not include any "XG hacks".
-    - Change wBank in code to byBankMSB and byBankLSB
+    - Todo: Change wBank in code to byBankMSB and byBankLSB.
-    - Change handling of percussion to use byte eight instead of hardcoded "128"
+    - Todo: Change handling of percussion to use byte eight instead of hardcoded "128".
 - [ ] 5.8.5 UTF-8 in sdta: Not started
     - Not started

 ### Section 8

 - [ ] 8.1 Structurally Unsound errors: Not started
-    - Proper handling of 64-bit chunk headers (reference implementation doesn't support 32-bit immediately)
+    - Proper handling of 64-bit chunk headers (reference implementation doesn't support 64-bit immediately)
 - [ ] 8.3 Duplicated preset locations in bank: Not started
     - How does SpessaSynth handle it?
 - [ ] 8.4 Duplicated preset locations across banks: Not started